-A Stoner Punk solo act from France.
+Iron Lungs is a Stoner Punk solo act from France.
 On February 13th, 2023, Manuel Delsol released his latest album, Heavier, Louder, Older, Wiser.
-Iron Lungs 1 has a sound that’s sexy, experimental, loud, in your face, dirty, and hard to resist.
+Iron Lungs 1 has a sound that’s sexy, experimental, loud, in your face, dirty, and challenging to resist.

-Iron Lungs, Heavier, Louder, Older, Wiser: This review will evaluate every aspect of the album, from its intricate musical composition to its production.
+Iron Lungs, Heavier, Louder, Older, Wiser Review: This review will evaluate every aspect of the album, from its intricate musical composition to its production.
 Our analysis will provide valuable insights to help you determine if this album is worth adding to your collection.

-The First Three Sins of Heavier, Louder, Older, Wiser
+The First Three Sins of Heavier, Louder, Older

 Upon pressing the play button, the opening song, The Countdown, greets the listener with a countdown audio clip and bass riffs.